JeePeeTwee/Iotproject/README.md

             streamer.flush
             time.sleep(60)
 ```
-this also worked so i combined both pieces of code to get the end result which not only sends it to Inital State but also prints it out to double check.
+this also worked so i combined both pieces of code to get the end result which not only sends it to Inital State but also prints it out in the console so i could double check if it is sending the same data.

+# tutorial
+## things you will need
+1. a raspberry pi (any from the 3 a+ or above will work
+2. a AM2302 Temp/Humidity Sensor
+3. a Initial State account (https://app.initialstate.com)